Algorithms

 Prescribed poles

-While finding a rational interpolant is a nonlinear problem, we can compute a linear variant if we prescribe the poles of the rational function.
-Specifically, given the poles ζ1,,ζn, we can find a polynomial p and residues wk such that
+While AAA and TCF are nonlinear iterations, we can compute an approximation linearly if we prescribe the poles of the rational approximant.
+Specifically, given the poles

 There is no iteration on the degree of the polynomial or rational parts of the approximant.
-Instead, the discretization of the boundary of the domain is refined iteratively until either the max-norm error is below a specified threshold or has stopped improving.
+In the continuum variant, though, the discretization of the boundary of the domain is refined iteratively until either the max-norm error is below a specified threshold or has stopped improving.

 f = x -> tanh(x)